 We taxi’d back to the rental car place, got our key back from the staffer there who said, “Well, this was good training for tomorrow’s actual departure.”
 Ana was feeling bummed out, but then we realized that we had just gained a BONUS DAY in the Azores, and since it was going to be beautiful and clear outside, we could get in a beach day!
 We returned to tio Manuel’s house and the kids and Ana had short nap while I pounded out a few journals (I usually try to write every day, but the days here have been packed with activity so I’ve done very little writing).
 At 10:30 we went for a long walk that ended up at the Praia Populo and we plopped ourselves in the sand and soaked up the beautiful sunshine.

 The kids had borrowed a ball from the cousins and were playing soccer on the beach.
-I was watching them and I saw Magnus wind up and boot the ball as far as he could into the ocean.
-I don’t know exactly what his plan was, as he was wearing jeans, but the two of them stood there scratching their heads as the ball was pulled by the falling tide straight out to sea.
+As I was watching, I saw Magnus wind up and boot the ball as far as he could into the ocean.
+I don’t know exactly what his plan was to retrieve it, as he was wearing jeans, but the two of them stood there scratching their heads as the ball was pulled by the falling tide straight out to sea.

 “Mom!”
 Stella yelled as she ran back to us, “Magnus lost the ball!”